I’ve been thinking about heartbreak lately, not for any specific reason.

 Friends, bad things don’t just happen to bad people.
 Job knew this better than most of us will ever know.
 The very first words written about Job were how he was perfect and upright, he feared the Lord and rejected evil.
 His story goes on to share about brokenness, sorrow, and trials; none of what he experienced were the result of his failures.

-I don’t know about you, but I’ve had countless times in my life where something was challenging as a result of my personal choices.
+I don’t know about you, but I’ve had countless times in my life when my personal choices made things challenging.
 I reap what I sow, just like you do.

 Galatians 6: 7 Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap.